Mutual Exchange Search

 HomeSwapper and House Exchange are two of the country’s largest internet based mutual exchange schemes.

-These schemes may be accessible through your local Choice Based Letting Scheme.
+These schemes may be accessible through your local Choice Based Letting scheme.

 Am I eligible to join?